rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/speech/voice-assistant-config.md

 # Managing your voice assistant

-This article describes configuration of the voice assiztant application.
+This article describes configuration of the voice assistant application.
 For a step-by-step tutorial that guides you through the process of creating a voice assistant, see [QuickStart: Creating a Voice Assistant with the Project Santa Cruz Devkit](../nocode-speech.md).

 ## Keyword